tilli-pro/node-developer-challenge/README.md

   The following diagnostics may be issued on stderr:

   Rate limit exceeded.
-    The API key used in the configuration has gone past the rate limit set by AlphaVantage's API.
+    The API key used in the configuration has gone past the rate limit set by the AlphaVantage API.
 Please either wait for a new rate period or upgrade your API key.
   [STUBBED] - add additional potential diagnostics for errors here

 AUTHOR